 In some cases, employees may be assigned overseas and accompanied only by their children of junior high school age or younger, without their spouses.
 In these cases, MC provides support to ensure a smooth assignment and the necessary arrangements for daily life during the assignment.
 This includes sending the employee on business trips to the location prior to the assignment, arranging housing in advance, concurrently allowing family members to join the employee, and providing a special subsidy for accompanying family members.

-The awareness and attitudes towards working beyond the age of 60 differs widely from one person to the next, and opinions on the subject are likely to vary even more in the coming years.
-Besides introducing its Re- Employment Course System for extending the careers of employees aged 60 and over, MC also enhances the functions of its Career Design Team, which provides comprehensive support for senior employees.
+The awareness towards working beyond the age of 60 differ widely from one person to the next, and opinions on the subject are likely to vary even more in the coming years.
+In addition to introducing its Re-employment Course Syetem for extending the careers of employees aged 60 and over, MC has established a Career Design Center at Human Link Corporation, a wholly owned subsidiary of the Global Human Resources Department, which provides comprehensive support for senior employees.

 As part of its CSR and diversity initiatives, MC has a long and proud history of employing persons with impairments.
 Together with its special-purpose subsidiary, Mitsubishi Shoji & Sun Co., Ltd., MC will continue its efforts in expanding career opportunities for persons with various impairments, while maintaining the statutory employment rate for these workers.